ricsi98/sentiment_analysis_api/README.md

 It's important to note that these metadata details, particularly the model version and training date, may not be applicable to the VADER sentiment analysis model.
 VADER is a lexicon-based sentiment analysis tool and does not have version-specific updates or a conventional training date like machine learning models.
 As a result, the default values or customizations of these fields may not provide meaningful information in the context of VADER.

-# Limitations
+## Limitations

-While the FastAPI Sentiment Analysis API is designed to be a reliable and efficient tool for sentiment analysis, it comes with some inherent limitations:
+While the Sentiment Analysis API is designed to be a reliable and efficient tool for sentiment analysis, it comes with some inherent limitations:

 1. **English Language Support**: The VADER sentiment analysis model used in this application is primarily designed for the English language.
 It may not provide accurate results for texts in other languages.